-From $I$ we construct an instance of \textsc{FFCPS} in the following way.
+From $I$ we construct an instance of \textsc{FFTPS} in the following way.
 There are $q$ tasks corresponding to $q$ elements in $I$.
 There are $n$ agents $1, 2, \dots, n$ corresponding to the subsets in $\mathcal{S}$.
 The duration $s_{i,j}$ of the task $t_i$ when processed by the agent $j$ is defined in the following way.
 If $t_i \in S_j$ then $s_{i,j} = 1$.
 Otherwise, $s_{i,j} = \alpha q + 1$.
 The minimal salary of each agent is equal to 1 and the total budget is $K$.
 We show that if there exist $K$ subsets from $\mathcal{S}$ covering $T$ then we can use $A$ to find $\beta K$ subsets covering $T$.

 Let $C$ denote the covering using $K$ subsets.
 If we assign each task $t_i$ to any agent $j$ such that $S_j \in C$ and $t_i \in S_j$, then the completion time of the tasks on each processor will be at most equal to $q$.
 In such case we will use only $K$ processors.
 Thus $A$ returns the solution with the makespan at most equal to $\alpha q$ using at most $\beta K$ processors.
 This, however, means that each task $t_i$ is assigned to such agent $j$ that $t_i \in S_j$.
 Thus, the subsets corresponding to the selected processors form the solution of $I$.
 Of course, there is at most $\beta K$ such processors.
 This completes the proof. \end{proof}